 StephansdomBarnaby Jaco Skinner / Nikon D4

-But turn a corner from these tourist hot spots, away from the hordes of Black Mirror cultists and old-money fur coats, and one discovers a Vienna of antiquated cobble-stoned streets bustling with wooden-decked tabacs and pokey red-leathered wine bars spilling cigar smoke and Gemischter Satz from their slightly ajar single window.
+But turn a corner from these tourist hot spots, away from the hordes of Black Mirror cultists and new-money waist coats, and one discovers a Vienna of antiquated cobble-stoned streets bustling with old-money fur coats, where wooden-decked tabacs and pokey red-leathered wine bars spill cigar smoke and Gemischter Satz from their slightly ajar single windows.

 A modern coffee barBarnaby Jaco Skinner / Nikon D4

-Delve deeper and one discovers antiques stores harbouring skeletal remains of Austria’s difficult history, cobwebbed german fairtale books from times past, and even the odd piece of crystal glassware.
+Delve deeper and one discovers archaic antiques stores tucked away up street alleyways harbouring skeletal remains of Austria’s chequered history, where cobwebbed german fairtales share frontage with sparkling crystal glassware.

 NeubaugasseBarnaby Jaco Skinner / Nikon D4